MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/basics/search-records.md

 ### Full text quick find (on-premises only)

-- For Dynamics 365 for Customer Engagement apps, use Relevance Search.
+- For Dynamics 365 Customer Engagement (on-premises) apps, use Relevance Search.

 - **Search within** - results include records that contain a field with all of the words in the search term.
 The individual words can appear anywhere in the string and in any order.
 For example, if you search for “Alpine Ski House”, you could find results for “I left the house today to go skiing in the Alpine Meadows.” since all of the search words appear somewhere in the string.